Lawrence-le/portfolio/README.md

 Background:
 As a business analyst working in a tech company called TechGenius Inc. that specializes in innovative consumer electronics.
 The company has decided to launch a new product, the XYZ Smartwatch, which combines fitness tracking, communication features, and stylish design.
 The goal is to penetrate the smartwatch market and achieve profitability within the first year.

-Assumptions:
-The initial investment for designing, manufacturing, and marketing the XYZ Smartwatch is $500,000.
-The company plans to sell the smartwatch for $200 per unit.
-Variable costs per unit (manufacturing, packaging, shipping) amount to $80.
-Fixed costs (salaries, rent, utilities, etc.) are estimated at $100,000 per month.
-The company aims to break even within the first six months starting from 500 units on the 1st month.

 [Link](https://lawrence-le.github.io/sales_projection/)